vghfr/Mindustellar/README.md

 - **Easy mode.** This mod is designed to add more challenge to the game.
 If you don't like the difficulty of it, don't play it.
 - **Recomposing game music.** Honestly, the game's soundtrack is a work of art.
 Once again, if you really want it, make a mod.
 - **Moons.** I would actually love to do this, however the game currently does not support this.
 If you can find a workaround, please notify me.

+Oh, you read this far?
+Have a cookie.